Techercise/plasma-python/docs/OLCF-AMD.md

 Other parameters configured in the `conf.yaml` include batch size, learning rate, neural network topology and special conditions foir hyperparameter sweeps.

 ### Preprocessing the input data
+***Preprocessing the input data is currently not required on Spock as the data that is available is already preprocessed.***

 ```bash
 cd examples/